George Washington University|

 By Chris McManes

-ďHe has the skills, experience and drive needed to take the GW menís basketball program to new heights,Ē Colonial Athletic Director Patrick Nero said when Lonergan was hired on May 6, 2011. ďOut of an extremely talented national field of possible candidates, Mike distinguished himself as the right fit for George Washington University and the best candidate to lead our menís basketball program to future success.Ē
+“He has the skills, experience and drive needed to take the GW men’s basketball program to new heights,” said Colonial Athletic Director Patrick Nero when Lonergan was hired on May 6, 2011.
+“Out of an extremely talented national field of possible candidates, Mike distinguished himself as the right fit for George Washington University and the best candidate to lead our men’s basketball program to future success.”

-ďAnd very importantly, Mike has been an extremely successful coach.Ē
+“And very importantly, Mike has been an extremely successful coach.”

-Lonergan and his staffís hard work recruiting resulted in GW being the only school in the country to land two Washington Post first-team All-Mets: Kethan Savage and Joe McDonald.
-During the summer, Lonergan took his team on a successful 12-day, four-game tour of Italy.
-The Colonials are poised to turn things around this season.
+Lonergan and his staff’s hard work on the recruiting trail in 2012 resulted in GW being the only school in the country to land two Washington Post first-team All-Mets: Kethan Savage and Joe McDonald.
+Patricio Garino was so impressive as a freshman last season that was chosen to this year’s preseason A-10 All-Defensive Team.

 Marqus Blakely blossomed into the 2010 America East Tournament Most Outstanding Player.
 He won three league Defensive Player of the Year awards, two Player of the Year honors, and was a two-time honorable mention All-American.
 During the 2010 Final Four, he captured the State Farm Slam Dunk championship.

 Blakely was the final cut of the Los Angeles Clippers in 2010 and went to camp with the Clippers again in 2012.
 He finished the 2010-11 campaign with the Houston Rockets, making him the first former Catamount to suit up for a regular-season NBA game.
-He has played in the NBA Developmental League the past two years and also had a stint last season in the Philippines.
-He is the ninth Lonergan-coached player Ė including three from Catholic Ė to play professionally.
+He has played in the NBA Developmental League and is one of the top players in the Philippines Basketball Association.
+He is the 12th Lonergan-coached player – including three from Catholic and former Colonial Tony Taylor – to play professionally.

 Lonergan Punctuates Tenure at Vermont

-After losing four starters Ė Blakely included Ė little was expected of Vermont in 2010-11.
+After losing four starters – Blakely included – little was expected of Vermont in 2010-11.
 America East coaches predicted the Catamounts would finish fifth.
 Victory totals ranged from 12 to 17.
 The end result was far different.

-UVM began the season by ending Sienaís 38-game home winning streak.
+UVM began the season by ending Siena’s 38-game home winning streak.
 Coupled with victories at Quinnipiac and Iona, the Cats raced to a 9-3 record.
-Two of the losses came at the hands of a pair of the nationís best teams: Brigham Young, which advanced to its first NCAA Sweet 16 in 30 years, and eventual national champion Connecticut.
+Two of the losses came at the hands of a pair of the nation’s best teams: Brigham Young, which advanced to its first NCAA Sweet 16 in 30 years, and eventual national champion Connecticut.

 Vermont proved the prognosticators wrong by winning the America East regular-season championship with a 13-3 record and qualifying for the National Invitation Tournament (NIT).
-Lonergan and his staff were honored for the achievement at the National Association of Basketball Coaches (NABC) Champions Luncheon during the Final Four.
-UVMís 23-9 final tally was its fourth straight season of at least 23 wins.
+Lonergan and his staff were honored for the achievement at the NABC Champions Luncheon during the Final Four.
+UVM’s 23-9 final tally was its fourth straight season of at least 23 wins.
 Eleven of those victories came on the road.

 Lonergan, for the second time, was named America East Coach of the Year.
 Sophomore Brendan Bald was recognized as Defensive Player of the Year, the fourth straight season a Catamount was honored for his defensive ability.

-Brian Voelkel joined first-year sensations like North Carolinaís Harrison Barnes and Ohio Stateís Jared Sullinger as a freshman All-American.
+Brian Voelkel joined first-year sensations like North Carolina’s Harrison Barnes and Ohio State’s Jared Sullinger as a freshman All-American.
 The only honoree from New England, Voelkel was also named America East Rookie of the Year.
 He was the second Lonergan recruit to be so honored, joining Mike Trimboli (2005-06).

-Evan Fjeld was chosen first-team All-Conference, All-District and America East Menís Basketball Scholar Athlete.
-He became the third league Fansí Choice Player of the Year (Blakely, Trimboli) under Lonergan and was named to the Division 1-AAA Athletics Directors Scholar-Athlete Team.
+Evan Fjeld was chosen first-team All-Conference, All-District and America East Men’s Basketball Scholar Athlete.
+He became the third league Fans’ Choice Player of the Year (Blakely, Trimboli) under Lonergan and was named to the Division 1-AAA Athletics Directors Scholar-Athlete Team.

 A Championship Season

-The Cats earned the America Eastís automatic bid to the NCAA Tournament with victories over UMBC, New Hampshire and Boston University.
-The win over BU was Lonerganís 500th game as a head coach.
+The Cats earned the America East’s automatic bid to the NCAA Tournament with victories over UMBC, New Hampshire and Boston University.
+The win over BU was Lonergan’s 500th game as a head coach.
 The season culminated in the NCAA West Regional with a loss to top-seeded Syracuse in Buffalo, N.Y.
 CBS carried the contest live.

 Building a Winning Program at Vermont